Learning to Recognize Dialect Features: Data and Features of Indian English

-We work with two main sources of dialect feature annotations in the ICE-India corpus: \begin{description} \item[Lange Features.]
-The first set of annotations come from \newcite{lange2012syntax}, who annotated 10 features in 100 transcripts.
-They chose a feature set that emphasizes the distinctive syntactic properties of Indian English related to topicalization and fronting.
-In our experiments, we use half of this data for training (50 transcripts, 9392 unique examples), and half for testing (50 transcripts, 9667 unique examples). \item[Extended Features.]
-To test a more diverse set of features, we additionally annotated 18 features on a set of 300 turns\footnote{We manually split turns that were longer than two clauses, resulting in 317 examples.} randomly selected from the conversational subcorpus of ICE-India, as well as 50 examples randomly selected from a secondary dataset of sociolinguistic interviews~\cite{sharma2009indian} to ensure diverse feature instantiation.
-We selected our 18 features based on multiple criteria: 1) relevance to Indian English based on the dialectology literature, 2) coverage in the data (we started out with a larger set of features and removed those with fewer than three occurrences), 3) diversity of linguistic phenomena.
-The extended features partially overlap with those annotated by Lange, yielding a total set of 22 features.
-Annotations were produced by consensus from two of the authors.
-To measure interrater agreement, a third author independently re-annotated 10\% of the examples, with Cohen's $\kappa=0.79$~\cite{cohen1960coefficient}. \end{description}
+We work with two main sources of dialect feature annotations in the ICE-India corpus: \begin{description} [itemindent=4pt,leftmargin=\labelsep-2pt] \item[Lange features.]
+The first set of annotations come from Claudia \newcite{lange2012syntax}, who annotated 10 features in 100 transcripts for an analysis of discourse-driven syntax in Indian English, such as topic marking and fronting.
+We use half of this data for training (50 transcripts, 9392 utterances), and half for testing (50 transcripts, 9667 utterances). \item[Extended features.]
+To test a more diverse set of features, we additionally annotated 18 features on a set of 300 turns randomly selected from the conversational subcorpus of ICE-India,\footnote{We manually split turns that were longer than two clauses, resulting in 317 examples.} as well as 50 examples randomly selected from a secondary dataset of sociolinguistic interviews~\cite{sharma2009indian} to ensure diverse feature instantiation.
+We selected our 18 features based on multiple criteria: 1) prevalence in Indian English based on the dialectology literature, 2) coverage in the data (we started out with a larger set of features and removed those with fewer than two occurrences), 3) diversity of linguistic phenomena.
+The extended features overlap with those annotated by Lange, yielding a total set of 22 features.
+Annotations were produced by consensus from the first two authors.
+To measure interrater agreement, a third author (JE) independently re-annotated 10\% of the examples, with Cohen's $\kappa=0.79$~\cite{cohen1960coefficient}.\footnote{Our annotations will be made available at \url{https://dialectfeatures.page.link/annotations}.} \end{description}